-Elite Girls Academy would like to congratulate Katie Stoneburner, who is a midfielder for Elite Girls Academy 2001 ECNL, for committing to the University of Nebraska.
-Grace becomes the 12th player on the 2001 ECNL team to verbally commit, all of which to a NCAA D1 program.
+Elite Girls Academy would like to congratulate Dulce Lopez, who plays for Elite Girls Academy U17 ECNL, for committing to Missouri State University.
+Dulce becomes the 12th 2020 player to verbally commit, and the 6th on the U17 ECNL team, all of which are committed to an NCAA D1 program.

 Marcus Kelcher's Comments: